Thathaadivarun/Varun-demo/README.md

 # Varun-demo
-This is my first Gut repository.
+This is my first Git repository.